-Also relevant is that the AFT directors did not act on Wilson’s directions or wishes, so the court view is that he’s not an officer.
+Also relevant - the AFT directors did not act on Wilson’s directions or wishes, so the court view is that he’s not an officer.

 However, Wilson was subject to s.
 182 (use of position) and section 183 (use of information) as an employee.

 Retention or misuse of confidential information (Blythe and Wilson)

 Wilson and Blythe kept customer and supplier contact information.